ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 </details>
 <details><summary>Workflows:</summary>
 <p>
-The example Get User Profile workflow works off an artifact whose value contains the email address of the user whose profile is to be queried.
+The example Get User Profile workflow accesses the artifact whose value contains the email address of the user whose profile is to be queried.
 The user profile is returned in JSON format as an incident note.

 ![screenshot: fn-exchange-online-get-user-profile-workflow](./screenshots/EXO-get-user-profile-workflow.png)